 R-6.
-Changes of Claim
+Change of Claim or Counterclaim

-After filing of a claim, if either party desires to make any new or different claim or counterclaim, it shall be made in writing and filed with the AAA.
+After the filing of a claim, if either party desires to make any new or different claim or counterclaim, it shall be made in writing and filed with the AAA.
 The party asserting such a claim or counterclaim shall provide a copy to the other party, who shall have 15 days from the date of such transmission within which to file an answering statement with the AAA.
-After the arbitrator is appointed, however, no new or different claim may be submitted except with the arbitrator's consent.
+After the arbitrator is appointed, however, no new or different claim may be submitted except with the arbitrator's consent unless all parties consent to the change.
+The arbitrator shall consent to the addition of claims involving new patients and/or dates of service so long as (a) the alleged grounds for payment of those claims are the same as for claims already pending in the arbitration; and (b) it will not unduly disrupt the efficient administration of the arbitration to add the claims.